Summary

 Factors impacting heating prices this season

-Natural Gas: Natural gas retail rates for Massachusetts’ residents are filed and approved by the Massachusetts Department of Public Utilities (DPU) and include recovery for several costs including supply, demand, capital and infrastructure, and other costs.
-A significant portion of the supply and demand costs are based on the commodity cost for natural gas and can increase significantly over the winter when natural gas prices for New England increase.
-Similar to heating oil and propane, these natural gas commodity prices are impacted by several factors including production, storage levels, net trade, variations in temperature, economic growth, and availability and prices of other fuels.
+Natural Gas: While natural gas rates typically increase as we enter the winter heating season, this year’s increase is due to continued volatility in commodity markets and higher local distribution company (LDC) costs.
+Natural gas retail rates for Massachusetts’ residents are approved by the Massachusetts Department of Public Utilities (DPU) and include cost recovery for supply, demand, capital and infrastructure, and other costs.
+A significant portion of supply and demand costs are based on the commodity cost for natural gas and can increase significantly over the winter when natural gas prices for New England increase.
+Like heating oil and propane, natural gas commodity prices are impacted by several factors including production, storage levels, net trade, variations in temperature, economic growth, and availability and prices of other fuels.
 DOER relies on local distribution companies’ compliance filings to the DPU for updates to current and near future residential gas prices.
 The gas supply rate, the Cost of Gas Adjustment factor (GAF) and the Local Distribution Adjustment factor, and the tariffs and delivery rates are approved by the DPU.
-To estimate this winter’s natural gas rate, DOER assumes that the delivery and supply rates will remain constant as is effective at the publishing of this report.
-The gas supply rates used to estimate the natural gas rate have been filed by the local distribution companies and are subject to DPU approval. .
+To estimate this winter’s natural gas rate, DOER assumes that the delivery and supply rates will remain constant as of this report date.
+The gas supply rates used to estimate the natural gas rate have been filed by the local distribution companies and are subject to DPU approval.
 Local distribution companies reserve the right to file adjustments to the gas rate with the DPU to recover various changing costs throughout the winter.
 As a result, the estimate provided may change throughout the season due to market volatility.

-Propane: DOER bases future residential propane price estimates on the recent relationship between WTI crude oil price and Massachusetts retail propane price.
-Based on this methodology, DOER is using a projected propane price of $3.79/gallon in the 2022/23 winter season.
-Off-season propane prices collected through SHOPP showed a decreasing trend in propane prices falling from a high in May 2022 at $4.00/gallon to a most recent price in November at $3.67/gallon.
-The above three fuel estimates should not be interpreted as prescriptive as each fuel has its own market structure, infrastructure, regulations, and limitations that influence connections between wholesale and retail markets.
+Propane: DOER bases future residential propane price estimates on the historical relationship between WTI crude oil price and Massachusetts retail propane price.
+Based on this approach, DOER is using a projected propane price of $3.33/gallon in the 2024/25 winter season, compared to $3.51/gallon in the 2023/24 winter season.
+Off-season propane prices collected through SHOPP showed a decreasing trend in propane prices falling to $3.46/gallon as of October 2024.

 Electricity: Electric distribution companies (EDCs) and municipal light plants (MLPs) issue electricity bills to their distribution customers.
 The final price of electricity shown on a bill reflects the sum of several separate charges.
 The two main components of electricity rates are the supply charge and the delivery charge: the supply charge represents the cost of generating the electricity, while the delivery charge represents the cost of bringing that electricity to the customer’s home.
-Electric delivery costs are charged by EDCs in Massachusetts, which include Eversource, National Grid, and Unitil, regardless of the residents’ source of electricity supply, or a municipal light plant (MLP).
+Electric delivery costs are either charged by EDCs in Massachusetts, which include Eversource, National Grid, and Unitil, regardless of the residents’ source of electricity supply, or a municipal light plant (MLP).
 Delivery charges include transmission, distribution, operations, and service charges, along with public policy charges.
 Massachusetts electric rates and tariffs approved by the DPU can be found here.
 For the purposes of the winter heating report, DOER assumes that the delivery portion of the electric retail rate will remain constant as is effective at the publishing of this report.

 The supply side includes costs of energy on the wholesale electricity market as well as clean energy policy compliance costs.
 The delivery charge includes distribution network costs (poles and wires), long-distance transmission, as well as charges for clean energy, energy efficiency, and other reconciling charges.
 Electricity usage is measured in kilowatt-hours (kWh) and supply and delivery charges on electric bills are calculated on a per kWh basis.
 For a more detailed explanation of your utility bill, see DPU’s information on how to read your bill.